HertyBoahen/Metrocar-app/README.md

 There are a growing number of transport services around the globe.
 As an industry of ridesharing service, Metrocar believes it is a good choice for users to discover the app easily, book and pay for their services without any concerns .
 Metrocar has released a public dataset which can be found on Beekeeper studio which contain data of
- App downloads
+ App downloads,
- sign ups
+ sign ups,
- Ride requested
+ Ride requested,
-Driver_accepted
+Driver_accepted,
-Ride_completed
+Ride_completed,
-payment_info
+payment_info.
 Review.